 Don't get us wrong: We like cruises.
 We like sailing on oceans and rivers.
 We like fresh air, we like being transported from port to port without having to pack or shlep bags.
-And I really like that someone comes in and makes my bed every day.
+And we really like that someone comes in and makes the bed every day.

 Standard cabins on cruise ships are smaller than the smallest hotel room (with the exception of those pod hotels in Japan).
 Although they're well-designed, you are still likely to bump into each other in your own stateroom several times during the cruise, but since you're in love, you probably won't mind.